+Mechanism is capable of strong alignment with guiding principle Acchanism is capable of some alignment with guiding principle

+Overview of revenue options analysis

 8. Add fee based on vehicle weight

-from weight fees, it is estimated that an

-Although difficult to estimate precise revenues

-across-the-board rate increase of about 30%

-would vield \$100 million in revenues in 2021.

-Nevada assesses a weight-based registration fee on vehicles ranging from \$33 to vehicles under 6,000 pounds to \$1,360 for the heaviest vehicles.
+Financial Sustainability and Sufficiency Although difficult to estimate precise revenues from weight fees, it is estimated that an acrossthe-board rate increase of about 30% would yield \$100 million in revenues in 2021.
+Assuming an annual growth rate of 3%, this would generate a net present value of about \$1.727 billion through 2040 and would nearly track with road usage.
+Nevada assesses a weight-based registration fee on vehicles ranging from \$33 to vehicles under 6.000 pounds to \$1,360 for the heaviest vehicles.
 Increasing the schedule of weight-based fees on vehicles over 10,000 pounds would generate additional revenue.

-Weight-based registration fees directly assess users of the system.
+User equity Weight-based registration fees directly assess users of the system.
 Since weight is a factor in road usage costs, weight-based fees better capture user costs than flat fees or value-based taxes.

-Typically heavier commercial vehicles bear the largest share of weight-based registration fees.
+Social equity Typically heavier commercial vehicles bear the largest share of weight-based registration fees.
 These costs are passed on to end consumers in the form of higher prices.

-This revenue source is subject to constitutional restrictions on spending.

-Zero-emission vehicles tend to weigh more than gasoline counterparts due to the weight of batteries, and would therefore bear a higher share of costs.

-Weight-based fees are transparent and easy to understand since they are paid directly by customers.
+Flexibility This revenue source is subject to constitutional restrictions on spending.
+GHG emissions Zero-emission vehicles tend to weigh more than gasoline counterparts due to the weight of batteries, and would therefore bear a higher share of costs.
+Transparency Weight-based fees are transparent and easy to understand since they are paid directly by customers.

-Assessing a weight-based license fee is costlier than the fuel tax since it requires individual transactions.
+Efficiency Assessing a weight-based license fee is costlier than the fuel tax since it requires individual transactions.
 However, since it occurs as part of the existing vehicle registration process, the marginal cost includes transaction costs (credit card fees of about 3%).